 If you haven’t open your Revit model, open it now.

-Schedule basically is also a view.
-So you can find the tool in View tab, create panel.
+The schedule basically is also a view.
+So you can find the tool in the View tab, create panel.

 Click on schedules, you will see several tools related to create schedules.
-Let’s just select schedule/uantities.
+Let’s just select the schedule/quantities tool.